bhattsahil1/bhattsahil1/README.md

 ### Hi everyone!
-I'm Sahil Bhatt, an Undergraduate CS student at IIIT Hyderabad.
+I'm Sahil Bhatt, a CS Master's student at IIIT Hyderabad.
 ##### I enjoy learning new things and exploring new ideas.

 <!--